cmuench/inotify-proxy/README.md

 # inotify-proxy

 This tools helps to detect changed files in Docker containers.
-If a file is changed from hostsystem a file watcher inside the container detects the change and triggers a inotify event.
+If a file is changed from host system a file watcher inside the container detects the change and triggers an inotify event.

 ## Purpose